 Coverage for the Loss or Disability to a Key Employee

-As its name suggests, key person insurance protects a business against the death or disability of a key executive or employee.
-A key person policy may include disability coverage, life insurance or both.
-Key person insurance is also known as key executive, key man, or key employee coverage.
-It is a type of corporate-owned life insurance (COLI).
+Key person insurance protects a business against the death or disability of an individual who is essential to the company's survival.
+It is also called key executive, key man, or key employee coverage.
+Key person coverage is a type of corporate-owned life insurance (COLI).

 You should consider purchasing key person coverage if your business has any of the following characteristics: